-Despite its small number of rooms, the resort offers a number of facilities, including two restaurants, a dive center, exercise facilities and a recreation center.
-Inspired by Asian and Mediterranean influences, the Main Pavilion restaurant and smaller River Cafe and Bar offer dishes crafted from the fresh produce of the chef’s organic garden or local producers, the flavors rivalled only by the stunning views and gentle sea breeze.
+Despite its small number of rooms, the resort offers a number of facilities, including two restaurants, a dive centre, exercise facilities and a recreation centre.
+Inspired by Asian and Mediterranean influences, the Main Pavilion restaurant and smaller River Cafe and Bar offer dishes crafted from the fresh produce of the chef’s organic garden or local producers, the flavours rivalled only by the stunning views and gentle sea breeze.
 When not unwinding on the sugar-soft sands of the beach, the spa offers a number of treatments to fully relax body and mind, surrounded by the calming sounds of the jungle and the gentle lapping of the waves.

 Your days at Wa Ale are likely to be spent wandering between the powder-fine sands of the beach and the warm waters of the Andaman Sea.
-Snorkel or dive through the colorful coral reef or paddleboard and kayak through untouched mangroves.
+Snorkel or dive through the colourful coral reef or paddleboard and kayak through untouched mangroves.
 Explore the archipelago as you island-hop through the largely uninhabited atolls and discover the local Moken fishing community who have lived in this region for hundreds of years.
 Wa Ale is also home to pythons, civet cats, monitor lizards and macaques, while whale sharks, manta rays and dolphins can be found offshore.
 Kites, kingfishers, sea eagles and emerald doves are just a sample of the prolific birdlife that thrive in the untouched forests of the island.